Waverly (Marriottsville, Maryland): History

-"We wanted a place where kids could grow up and repeat some of the things we could do as kids -- get on a bike, go to the grocery store to get milk for mom and not get killed by traffic," said developer Don Reuwer, owner of Land Design and Development in Ellicott City.
-"We wanted a sense of community."

 Reuwer, with three Howard County landowners, created the concept for Waverly Woods in the early 1980s.
 The landowners, who had been Reuwer's clients, each held large tracts of family land, nearly half of which had been deeded since the 1700s.

-Today, Waverly is owned and managed by the Howard County Department of Recreation and Parks for weddings, special events, paranormal investigations and interpretive history events, scout programs, school groups and living history summer camps.
+Today, Waverly is owned and managed by the Howard County Department of Recreation and Parks for weddings, special events, paranormal investigations and interpretive history events, scout programs, school groups, and living history summer camps.